-Here, <h:outputText> and <h:inputText> are standard JSF tags that are rendered as text and input text fields, respectively.
+Here, <outputText> and <inputText> are standard JSF tags that are rendered as text and input text fields, respectively.
 The attribute value #{resource.taskname} uses JSF's Expression Language (EL) syntax.
 The user will be prompted to provide a name for the particular task, which will also be used by GTLAB's <multitask> tag as the value for its name attribute.